Github11200/Posturai/README.md

 10) This should then boot up the app on localhost and you should be able to access it.

 ## Notes
+- You will find that the `data` folder is empty and this is just because we wanted to maintain privacy of the several images that we had taken of oursevles during the course of the project.
 - **From our testing the project only builds on Windows and not Mac due to several Windows specific packages.**
 - If the project isn't building then it may be possible to follow the steps below to try and run it:
   1) Create a new environment with `conda create -n app` and then run `conda activate app`.